You've found a house in the perfect location, but it's not the perfect size for you or your family.

-There are various ways to gain more space in a home, from going up into the loft for a new master bedroom, through to adding a two-storey extension.
+Most big projects involve going up into the loft for a new master bedroom, through to adding a storey or extending the kitchen.

 We look at both sides of the argument.

 Why you should invest in a renovation project

 Buying a home that needs renovation is a great way to add value.
 Fixer-uppers will be priced competitively and might take longer to sell.

 If you can handle the disruption, then it is definitely worth buying a home for less and spending money making it want you want.

 You can gain space and boost the value of your home in the longer term.

 “Make your home exactly what you want,” says Marc von Grundherr, director of Benham & Reeves estate agency.

 “Get it at a lower cost and design an extension to suit your budget, rather than paying a premium for what someone else has done.”